TNT-JEFFERSON/TERRENEITOR/💻 Code/README.md

 ## Software

-The software we used for coding and programming our robot, Terreneitor, is _Arduino IDE_
+The software we used for coding and programming our robot, Terreneitor, is _Arduino IDE _ version: 2.3.2 on Mac

 ## Code for the motors of the second prototype: